Prevention Tools & Resources

 - Learn the language.
 What terms are your teens using?
 What do these terms mean?

 - Talk to your teen about the importance of their relationship in their life.
 How is it balanced with other school and family activities?

 - Teach your teen signs of healthy and unhealthy relationships.

 Emotional, physical, digital or sexual abuse by a person to harm, threaten, intimidate or control a dating partner.
-Most abuse starts out with small signals like jealousy, excessive texting or insisting on spending every moment together.
+Most abuse starts out with hard to identify signals like jealousy, excessive texting or insisting on spending every moment together.
 Many teens mistake this for love.

 Relationship abuse is more common than many people think among students and on our school grounds.
-In a recent study, 75% of seventh-grade students reported having a boyfriend or girlfriend and 60% of dating teens ages 14 to 20 report experiencing physical, sexual or emotional dating violence.
+In a recent study, 75% of seventh-grade students reported they were dating and 60% of dating teens ages 14 to 20 report experiencing physical, sexual or emotional dating violence.
 Up to 87% of this violence occurs on school grounds.

 Relationship abuse can start with small hard to identify behaviors that can vary in frequency and severity and occurs on a continuum, ranging from one episode that may have lasting impacts, to chronic and severe episodes over a period of months or years.